hotosm/gh-workflows/README.md

   - A step in the same format as others using `tj-actions/auto-doc@v3`, changing variables.
   - Add an entry under `files` in the **Verify Changed Files** step.
+- Add an entry to `mkdocs.yml` nav section.

 ## To manually document workflows using auto-doc